 The lack of working-class writers, performers and musicians was the focus of a Parliamentary inquiry, launched on Monday 26 November 2018, by the Performers’ Alliance All-Party Parliamentary Group.

 Speaking at the inquiry launch WGGB Chair Lisa Holdsworth (pictured above) highlighted the realities of being a freelance screenwriter, from not knowing how to do your taxes to the isolation and fear of working on your own.

-Topics such as arts education, access to training and low and no pay are also on the agenda in the review, which has come about because social mobility and class are often forgotten in the current high-profile debate around diversity in the arts.
+Topics such as arts education, access to training and low and no pay were also on the agenda in the review, which has come about because social mobility and class are often forgotten in the current high-profile debate around diversity in the arts.

-The first oral evidence session took place on Monday 11th March, where APPG members Tracy Brabin MP, Ed Vaizey MP and Lord Tim Clement-Jones CBE heard evidence from witnesses including Dr Sam Friedman, Associate Professor at LSE, and co-author of the recently published ‘The Class Ceiling: why it pays to be privileged’.
+The first oral evidence session took place on Monday 11 March 2019, where APPG members Tracy Brabin MP, Ed Vaizey MP and Lord Tim Clement-Jones CBE heard evidence from witnesses including Dr Sam Friedman, Associate Professor at LSE, and co-author of the recently published The Class Ceiling: why it pays to be privileged.

 Tracy Brabin MP has stated that the inquiry is determined to “reach out” and “dig deeper” by working across the political spectrum to tackle these difficulties.